Launch the command line Linux on iOS

 blink shell is a popular paid SSH application in open source.
 If you do not pay attention to the small screen of the device, then using this software is like connecting to the server through any other command line.
 The Blink terminal looks great, has many ready-made themes and the ability to create your own, including the ability to customize and add new fonts.

-Option 3: Run Linux
+Option 3: Launch Linux

 If this is your case, then you will need to take it one step further.
 TestFlight is a proprietary service for installing applications under development before they are released to the Apple App Store.
 You can install the TestFlight app from the App Store and then use the test apps.
 Applications in TestFlight allow a limited number of beta testers (typically up to 10) to work with them for a limited time.
 To download the test app, you need to access the link on your device, which is usually found on the test app developer's website.

-Running Alpine Linux with iSH
+Launch of Alpine Linux with iSH

 ISH is an open-source TestFlight application that runs a virtual machine with a ready-made distribution Alpine Linux (with a little work, you can run other distributions).